brunorosilva/brunorosilva/README.md

 Hi, I'm Bruno `rosilva` Chicelli.
 I like building great stuff with data!

 ## Work
-Senior Data Scientist working at [Globo](https://github.com/globocom) with video, audio and text metadata extraction for digital products and I also work with digital pricing optimization and ad-related products in digital and broadcasting environments.
+Staff Data Scientist working at [Globo](https://github.com/globocom) with video, audio and text metadata extraction for digital products and I also work with digital pricing optimization and ad-related products in digital and broadcasting environments.

 ## Research
 - MSc.
 Student in Mechatronics Engineering - dissertation on Deep Reinforcement Learning for Traffic Control;